 The University of Southern California (USC) admitted a record number of first-generation college students in the class of 2022, along with an increasing number of students who identify as Black, Latino, or Asian/Pacific Islander.

 In addition, the students who were accepted into the class of 2026 have an average grade point average of 3.9, and three-quarters of them identify as either Black or Latino Asian or Pacific Islander… Students from countries such as China, India, Brazil, and many more were among the international students who were granted admission, making up 18% of the total.

 What are the needed USC admission requirements?
 The University of Southern California, also known simply as USC, is a prestigious private research university in the state of California, in the United States of America, that is recognized all over the world for its academic programs.
 Only the most qualified applicants who come the closest to meeting USC’s stringent admission requirements will be considered for admission.

 USC GPA Requirements

 The minimum cumulative grade point average required by USC is typically around 3.79.
-This figure represents the average grade point average of successful applicants who were granted admission to the University of Southern California; however, the university does not explicitly state this information anywhere on its website.
-Because of this, USC is an extremely competitive college, and in order to attend, you will need to maintain very high grades throughout your academic career.
+This figure represents the average grade point average of successful applicants granted admission to the University of Southern California; however, the university does not explicitly state this information anywhere on its website.
+Because of this, USC is a highly competitive college, and to attend, you will need to maintain very high grades throughout your academic career.